justintmoore/30-day-mydfir-challenge/README.md

 ## Objective
 This is my first cybersecurity project, inspired by a video walkthrough from the MYDFIR YouTube channel.
 While this is a guided walkthrough, my goal is to not only follow along but to rebuild the ELK stack entirely from scratch, speaking to each part as I go.
 I aim to fully understand and explain every component, documenting this hands-on journey to establish a strong foundation in cybersecurity skills.

+There are many similarities to Splunk, and the benefits are centralized logging, customized ingestions, visualizations, scalability,  many intergrations and rich community.

 ## Day 1
 - Created a logical diagram where I utlize cloud infrastructure from VULTR.
 Within this infrastructure I have a virtual private cloud that houses 5 servers.